 Innovation Think Tank (ITT) is a part of the Chief Technology Office of Siemens Healthineers.
 Driven by the need of interdisciplinary and self-sustaining infrastructures which are accessible for the entire departments, ITT was established in 2005.
-The global ITT infrastructure includes multiple innovation labs across Germany, China, India, Turkey, the United States, United Arab Emirates, and United Kingdom, addressing projects from 23 Siemens locations.
+The global ITT infrastructure includes multiple innovation labs and Innovation Think Tank Certification programs across Germany, China, India, Turkey, the United States, United Arab Emirates, South Africa and United Kingdom, addressing projects from Siemens Healthineers locations and host institutions.
 The program success and recognition led to the establishment of ITT locations at prestigious healthcare institutions and universities.

 - 2500 + R&D and strategy projects experience